PurushottamGurjar/Purush-s-WebPage-Editor---Chrome-Extention/README.md

 ## 📦 Installation (Manual via Chrome)

-> This extension is not available on the Chrome Web Store (yet), but you can load it manually.
+> This extension is not available on the Chrome Web Store (Absence of Google Developers Account ), but you can load it manually.

 ### Step-by-step: